denhuang10/factbook/README.md

-The goal of this project was to practice drawing summary indicators about the factbook database.
+The goal of this project was to practice drawing summary indicators about the factbook database using SQL in Juypter Notebook.